semaio/Magento2-ConfigImportExport/docs/config-import.md

 ### Environment Variables substitution

 If you do not want to store your secrets in version control, you can use placeholders for environment variables in the configuration files.
-This is done with the notation `{env:ENV_VAR_NAME}`.
+This is done with the notation `%env(ENV_VAR_NAME)%`.

 For example, this might be the content of your config file:

 ```
 vendorx/general/api_key:
   default:
-    0: {env:VENDORX_API_KEY}
+    0: %env(VENDORX_API_KEY)%
 ```

 You can then set the environment variable `VENDORX_API_KEY` in your CI/CD configuration to the secret API key.